Bias Education and Response

 In addition, bias incident response is not intended to prohibit or discourage the exchange of ideas that occur in the classroom or workplace.
 As stated in the College Constitution, Davidson College is committed to the principles of free speech and academic freedom.
 In discussions of controversial, sensitive, or political topics, ideas may be exchanged in a way that causes others to feel bias.
 If this occurs, the Assistant Dean of Students for Diversity and Inclusion offers opportunities for support, learning, and increased awareness.
 These opportunities are voluntary and are not intended to impinge on the rights of others.

-Examples of Bias Incidents
+Examples of Behaviors that may be Considered Bias Incidents

 - Racial and Ethnic Stereotype Theme Parties - Student organizations and Greek letter organizations that host theme parties or Halloween parties that encourage people to wear costumes and act out in ways that reinforce stereotypes create a campus climate that is hostile to racial and ethnic minority groups.